 Tip 7 – Strong Follow Up

-When you spot irregularities, a check-up with the bookkeeper, shop manager or the warehouse supervisor.
+When you spot irregularities, a check-up with the bookkeeper, shop manager, or warehouse supervisor.
 For example, the effect of so many expired or outdated products in storage may be a higher-than-normal inventory balance.
 In your manufacturing facility or in the facility of your supplier, a large sales return number could suggest a quality control issue.

 What are the Risks of Inaccurate Financial Statement?

-Your Profit & Loss Statement (also called your Income Statement), Balance Sheet and Cash Flow Analysis are contained with the quarterly reports.
+Your Profit & Loss Statement (also called your Income Statement), Balance Sheet, and Cash Flow Analysis are contained with the quarterly reports.
 Through the financial method, certain records are taken straight from your general ledger.
 Reviewing these reports on a monthly basis lets you make smarter strategic choices for your company.

-- Holding reliable accounting data and understanding that all the balance sheets have been reconciled helps the CEO to have peace of mind, meaning that the financial reporting is right, up-to-date and audit-ready if these forms of concerns occur.
+- Holding reliable accounting data and understanding that all the balance sheets have been reconciled helps the CEO to have peace of mind, meaning that the financial reporting is right, up-to-date, and audit-ready if these forms of concerns occur.

 - It should be taken into consideration that advisors from third parties depend on the financial reporting of the company.
-In the form of loans, many corporations depend on the backing of banks, private investors, institutional investors and the federal government.
+In the form of loans, many corporations depend on the backing of banks, private investors, institutional investors, and the federal government.
 To retain their assistance, you must have reliable data that complies with their criteria.

 - In small businesses, most frauds exist because their financial records are seldom audited, and they also lack the means to impose adequate internal controls.
 This is because the expense of recruiting enough workers to enforce a fair division of roles cannot be afforded for many small businesses.